ddaskan/mlqa/docs/source/quickstart.rst

 DiffChecker Basics
 ------------------

-`DiffChecker <identifiers.html#identifiers.DiffChecker>`_ is designed to perform QA in an integrated way on pd.DataFrame.
+`DiffChecker <identifiers.html#identifiers.DiffChecker>`_ is designed to perform QA on data flows for ML.
+You can easily save statistics from the origin data such as missing value rate, mean, min/max, percentile, outliers, etc., then to compare against the new data.
+This is especially important if you want to keep the prediction data under the same assumptions with the training data.

-You can easily initiate the object and fit a pd.DataFrame.
+Below is a quick example on how it works, just initiate and save statistics from the input data.

 .. code-block:: python